Art direction, web design, print design, brand identity, photography

 The usually 90-minute long performance is based on a group of people donning headphones and MP3 players with an ambient soundtrack, and then proceeding to attentively explore the city to (or whatever area the group is located in) together, by using a simple set of hand commands—no vocal communication is allowed during the performance.
 One person leads the group into moving and interacting, and when the person has completed the action, initative can be taken by any other group member.
 Actions are encouraged to be replicated or shared in one's own way and time, so great focus is stressed on both collective as well as personal levels of interaction.
 Increasingly, the group tends to become enmeshed in ever more fine-grained interactions.
 Participants often note that A Drift gives the small, minute interactions and details normally hidden in the city much greater emotional value by this self-chosen encapsulation into music, movement and subtle group dynamics.

 A Drift has been performed at various locations around the world and also in expanded, 24-hour versions.
+Read more at the A Drift project website.

 Academy of Free Art